Derek Chauvin files for new trial in death of George Floyd

 CLICK HERE TO GET THE FOX NEWS APP

-Nelson also asked for the guilty verdict on those charges to be tossed.
+In addition to requesting a new trial, Nelson also asked for the guilty verdicts against Chauvin to be tossed.

-This is a breaking news story.
-Check back with Fox News for updates.
+Two notable potential areas of conflict were left out of the filing -- controversial remarks from Rep. Maxine Waters, D-Calif., and a juror who was photographed at a Black Lives Matter protest but failed to acknowledge it on the pretrial questionnaire given to potential jury members.

+Waters had said she would urge protesters to "get more confrontational" if Chauvin had been acquitted at trial.